irarainey/vscode-applicationregistrations/README.md

 ![Context Menus](resources/images/context_002.png)

 By default, to improve performance, the application list is limited to show 40 applications.
 This however is exposed as a user setting and can be changed if you wish.
-The list is sorted by application name.
-If your application is not shown in the list you can also apply a filter on application name, which is applied before the maximum application shown limit _(although only when eventual consistency is applied - see section below)_.
+The list is sorted by application display name.
+If your application is not shown in the list you can also apply a filter on display name, which is applied before the maximum application shown limit _(although only when eventual consistency is applied - see section below)_.

 The default view only shows applications where the signed in user is an owner.
 This behaviour can be changed in user settings to show all applications if required.